Holidays and mental health: Gaining a new perspective can help

 For some people, the holidays can be a lonely time or present challenges with family dynamics or relationships with traditions.
 Not to mention all the extra strain on our wallets with gifts, travel and time away from work.

 With so many factors at play, itâs no surprise our mental health can take a hit, too.
 For some people, this may show itself through depression, anxiety attacks, substance misuse, mood changes, insomnia, fatigue or digestive issues.
-Many people also experience the overwhelming feeling of grief during this season, especially coming out of the COVID-19 pandemic.
+Many people also experience the overwhelming feeling of grief during this season.

 Ultimately, itâs important we recognize these changes and identify what works best for ourselves, Rhodes says.
 And, of course, seek support from those around you or a professional if needed.